CSCfi/csc-user-guide/docs/cloud/pouta/vm-flavors-and-billing.md

 well as for remote desktops, rendering or visualization.
 The GPGPU flavors are backed by local SSD on the servers.
 The SSDs in gpu.1 flavors are configured in RAID-1.
 This is where the OS root disk is stored.
-With gpu.2 flavors, the SSDs are bigger and he SSDs are configured in RAID-0 for faster staging of datasets.
+With gpu.2 flavors, the SSDs are bigger and the SSDs are configured in RAID-0 for faster staging of datasets.
 You can use the volumes for storing larger data sets and persistent data.
 If you need to read and write a lot of data between the disk and GPGPU, using volumes might affect performance when